Adversarial Attacks to Latent Representations of Distributed Neural Networks in Split Computing: Introduction

 \section{Introduction}

 \Glspl{dnn} have achieved significant success in various domains such as computer vision \cite{kirillov2023segment}, natural language processing \cite{openai2023gpt}, and wireless communication \cite{baldesi2022charm}, among many others.
 However, state-of-the-art \glspl{dnn} are challenging to deploy on resource-limited mobile devices.
 While mobile-specific \glspl{dnn} have been proposed \cite{sandler2018mobilenetv2}, they usually come with a significant loss in accuracy.
 On the other hand, completely offloading the computation to edge or cloud computers is impractical in mobile scenarios due to the excessive communication overhead corresponding to the transfer of the \gls{dnn} input from the mobile device to the edge/cloud \cite{wang2019edge}.
 A new paradigm called \textit{distributed computing} -- also referred to as \textit{split computing} in prior art \cite{matsubara2021split} -- divides the computation of \glspl{dnn} across multiple devices -- according to the available processing power and networking bandwidth.
 The key advantage is that optimal load distribution can be achieved while meeting maximum end-to-end latency constraints and also preserving the \gls{dnn} accuracy \cite{matsubara2022bottlefit}.
-For an excellent survey on distributed/split computing, the reader is referred to the work by \cite{matsubara2021split}.

 Without loss of generality, we assume that a \gls{dnn} model is divided into a \emph{mobile DNN} and a \emph{local DNN}, respectively executed by the mobile device and an edge/cloud computer.
-Usually, the \gls{dnn} architecture is modified by introducing a compression layer ( \textit{``bottleneck''}) at the end of the mobile DNN \cite{eshratifar2019bottlenet,matsubara2019distilled,hu2020fast,shao2020bottlenet++,matsubara2020head}, which is trained to learn a latent representation that reduces the amount of data being sent to the edge/cloud.
+Usually, the \gls{dnn} architecture is modified by introducing a compression layer (\textit{``bottleneck''}) at the end of the mobile DNN \cite{matsubara2019distilled,matsubara2020head}, which is trained to learn a latent representation that reduces the amount of data being sent to the edge/cloud.
 The compressed representation is then used by the local DNN to produce the final prediction output (e.g., classification).

 Although prior work has proven the advantages of distributing the \gls{dnn} computation, it is also evident that this approach opens the door to adversarial attacks to intermediate (latent) representations.
 The distributed nature of the computation exposes the latent representation to adversarial action.
 Indeed, due to the need for communicating the latent representation across devices over a wireless network, an adversary can easily eavesdrop the latent representation and craft an adversarial sample to compromise the local DNN as shown in \cref{fig:aml_sc}.